0aids/realtime-memory-forensics/README.md

 said variable.
 Checks will be done every poll in order to ensure that the memorymap has not changed.

+# TODO:
+1. Simplify certain aspects of the API.
+    Make it so I don't have to write 60 lines of code to setup a multi-threaded change detection.
+    On a whole region.

 # Styling guide for myself to be consistent

 ```cpp